Waves

 surface of the glass at an angle greater than the critical angle.

-The plastic coating prevents the glass surface from getting scratched
+The plastic coating prevents scratches on the glass surface

-which might allow the light to escape through the side of the fibre.
+which can allow the light to escape from the side of the fibre.

 What are the Uses of Optical Fibres?